cwrc/CWRC-Writer-Dev-Docs/README.md

 "test:single": "istanbul cover -x *.test.js _mocha -- -R spec spec",
 ```

-but we’d like to move them to TAPE:
+which runs tests and calculates test coverage on any tests is the 'spec' directly, but we’d like to move them to TAPE:

 ```
  "tape": "nyc tape test/main.js | tap-spec",
  ```

+tap-spec formats the 'tap' output from tape.
+nyc is the new incarnation of istanbul and calclates test coverage

 For DOM packages: